sswietoniowski/learning-mssql/pluralsight/06_managing_sql_server_database_performance/README.md

 > Auto growth of the file \<file name> in database \<database name> took \<n> miLliseconds.
 Consider using ALTER DATABASE to set a smaller FILEGROWTH for this file.

-Also we can find in an error log certaint errors:
+Also we can find in an error log certain errors:

 > Error 823: The operating system returned error 21(The device is not ready.) to SQL Server during a read at offset 0x0000000000000000 in file 'C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA\master.mdf'.
 Additional messages in the SQL Server error log and system event log may provide more detail.
 This is a severe system-level error condition that threatens database integrity and must be corrected immediately.
 Complete a full database consistency check (DBCC CHECKDB).
 This error can be caused by many factors; for more information, see SQL Server Books Online.